fuzzymfx/fuzzymfx.github.io/content/current.md

 I am not planning to build anything new as of yet.
 Work consumes most of my time.
 Mostly invested in research, I spend time exploring business, product, and tech ideas.
 The ultimate goal is to build something bigger, unique, and sell it, or build a company around it.

 April is all about spending time with my family visiting me in Bangalore.
-We have a trip ahead to *Gujrat* and *Rajasthan* in the second week.
+We have a trip ahead to *Gujrat* and *Rajasthan*, and *Dehradun* in the second week.
 Excited!

 ###### March